Cecil logo

 pagination:

-max: <int> # maximum number of entries per page (`5` by default)
+max: 5 # maximum number of entries per page

-path: <path> # path to the paginated page (`page` by default)
+path: page # path to the paginated page

 Disable pagination